 Make a Gift

 You can help expand our research and support our students by making a gift to the Marine Mammal Institute via the OSU Foundation.
-If you choose to support the Marine Mammal Institute, please know that your gift will have a significant impact.
-Private funds support about half of our research, for which we are extremely grateful.
+Private funds support about half of our research.

 Donations